MortenVinding/Robomow-ESP32/README.md

 ## To add it to Home Assisntant:
 <img src="images/homeassistant.png" width=50% height=50%>

-Copy robomow.yaml to config/robomow.yaml
+Copy robomow.yaml to config/packages/robomow.yaml
+(make dir config/packages if non existent).

 Add this to config/configuration.yaml
 homeassistant:
-  customize: !include robomow.yaml
+  packages: !include_dir_named packages

 ## Hardware:
 You need a ESP32 with PSRAM, so called WROVER module.